mesaguy/ansible-prometheus/docs/nvidia_exporter_bugroger.md

     prometheus_nvidia_exporter_bugroger_extra_opts: []

 The version of nvidia_exporter_bugroger to install.
-The default version can be found in the [nvidia_exporter_bugroger variables file](../vars/software/nvidia_exporter_bugroger.yml) and can be used to override the default version:
+The default version can be found in the [nvidia_exporter_bugroger variables file](../vars/software/nvidia_exporter_bugroger.yml) and the default version can be overridden using the following variable:

     prometheus_nvidia_exporter_bugroger_version: "1.0.0"